 Better Than Store-bought Marshmallows…Obviously

-Let me just preface the fact that homemade marshmallows are my FAVORITE recipe to make; not necessarily my favorite food to eat.
-I am actually not a huge marshmallow fan…especially considering all the garbage on the ingredients label of the store-bought brands.
-Even the organic marshmallows are loaded with sugar and Carrageenan.
-Carrageenan is an organic substance found in many organic foods like ice cream and protein drinks.
+Store-bought marshmallows are anything but healthy.
+They are loaded with sugar and Carrageenan, an organic substance found in many organic foods like ice cream and protein drinks.
 Although banned in several countries, we somehow still find it in our food supply because we like the distinctive “mouthfeel.”
 I think I’ll pass on the “mouthfeel” and save my colon.

 So, why is this my favorite thing to make and not necessarily eat?
 I was wondering if you were going to ask.
 Okay, let me just say that this recipe brings out the kid in me.
 When it gets to the part where you dust the top of your marshmallows with powder and pat it down…it seriously takes everything in me to contain myself.
-Unashamedly, I close my eyes and picture myself fairy-sized, jumping up and down on this cocoa dusted marshmallow cloud.
+Unashamedly, I close my eyes and picture myself fairy-sized, jumping up and down on this cocoa-dusted marshmallow cloud.
 I am totally hoping I will have the opportunity someday in heaven to jump on a marshmallow cloud.
 Seriously, I had no idea I was a tactile person until I met the marshmallow.
 Trust me.
-When you get to this part in the recipe, see if you too don’t find yourself jumping on a marshmallow pillowy cloud with your eyes closed.
+When you get to this part in the recipe, see if you too don’t find yourself jumping on a pillowy marshmallow cloud with your eyes closed.
 I won’t say “I told you so.”

 Marshmallow Root

 I love using herbs in my everyday life.
-Any way I can incorporate the healing property of plants, I will.
+Any way I can incorporate the supportive property of plants, I will.
 Homemade Marshmallows are one of those ways.
-Now technically, you can eliminate the marshmallow root from this recipe and just use water and your marshmallows will turn out just fine.
+Now technically, you can eliminate the marshmallow root from this recipe and just use water.
+Your marshmallows will turn out just fine.
 But why?
 The original marshmallows were actually made using…you guessed it, marshmallow root.
-Marshmallow is easy to grow in your herb garden.
-Once established, it is very prolific and boasts a beautiful flower for your summer bouquets.
-You will be using the root for this recipe, steeped in water like tea.

 How to Eat a Homemade Marshmallow